Forestscribe/git-cdn/README.md

 ## Retry States

 If the local cache fails to address the upload-pack request, several retries are made, and

 - If the directory does not exist, directly go to state 3
 - state 1: Retry after taking the write lock.
 Taking the write lock means a parallel request may have updated the database in parallel.
 We retry without talking to upstream
 - state 2: Retry after fetching every branches of upstream
 - state 3: Assuming the repository is corrupted, we remove the directory and clone from scratch
 - state 4: Failed to answer to the request, give up and forward the error

 ## Locking

 Multiple reader, exclusive writer lock is used perc p repository, on top of git own locking mechanism.
 This ensures that only one client is triggering the refresh of a repository copy.
 If the repository does not require refresh, several client can build a pack in parallel.

 # LFS

 Git-cdn supports git-lfs.

 - Object upload is just forwarded without any smarts.
 - Object download batch commands are hooked, so that the client request on git-cdn host instead of original lfs server.

 - Other LFS commands (e.g locks) are just forwarded

 - Objects are mirrored during the download batch. (see git-lfs doc for details) The batch command does not end until all the files of the batch have been downloaded

 - Then when a client request an LFS file, the file is directly served from the FS as it should already have been mirrored via the batch command.

 - For performance reasons, the LFS file requests are not authenticated.
-        We use the fact that if the user knows the oid (sha256), it has already authenticated to git repository. sha256 is considered large enough to be resistent to bruteforce.
+  We use the fact that if the user knows the oid (sha256), it has already authenticated to git repository. sha256 is considered large enough to be resistent to brute force.
+  LFS objects could be served directly by nginx (as long as directory listing is disabled), but this has not been tested yet.

 # Log and Trace